About the CPC

 • financial transactions involving cash.

-• CPC declaration extended to include account balances
+• CPC reporting obligation extended to account balances

-Since the start of 2022, financial institutions operating in Belgium are required to submit additional information to the Central Point of Contact for accounts and financial contracts (CPC).
+Since the start of 2022, financial institutions operating in Belgium have been required to submit additional information to the Central Point of Contact for accounts and financial contracts (CPC).

 The CPC was created in 2011 to combat tax fraud.

 It has been expanded numerous times over the years.
-Since 2013, the CAP has also been centralising information on the foreign accounts of Belgian residents.
+Since 2013, the CPC has centralised information on the foreign accounts of Belgian residents.

-And since January 2022, financial institutions operating in Belgium are required to submit additional information to the Central Point of Contact for accounts and financial contracts (CPC):
+And since January 2022, financial institutions operating in Belgium have been required to submit additional information to the Central Point of Contact for accounts and financial contracts (CPC):

 • bank and payment account balances as at 30/06 and 31/12;